espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 For Bluetooth LE you need a Bluetooth 4.0-capable adaptor in your computer (Bluetooth versions before 4.0 won't work).
 Pretty much all new computers come with Bluetooth 4, but you *may* need to get an external Bluetooth LE dongle if your computer:

 * Is an Apple Mac made before 2012
-* Is an older Windows or Linux device that predates Bluetooth 4.0 or Windows 10
+* Is a Windows PC with a Windows version before 10
 * Is a Desktop PC - it may not have any wireless support *at all*

 If your computer doesn't have Bluetooth LE then Bluetooth LE USB adaptors and small, cheap (~$10), and easily available.
 There are two main types of USB Bluetooth Adaptor available: